WooodHead/now-backend/packages/now-api/README.md

 - `yarn build`
 - `yarn server`

-The API is now running at http://localhost:3000/graphiql
+The API is now running at http://localhost:3000/graphiql.

+If you installed admin, it is now running at http://localhost:3000/admin.

 ### Connecting to the API from a device